isomerpages/moe-swisscottagesec/_2025-dsa/FAQs.md

 <p></p>
 </td>
 <td rowspan="1" colspan="1">
-<p>No.&nbsp; Student Council is not considered a CCA in Swiss Cottage. &nbsp;Students
+<p>Student Council is not considered a CCA in Swiss Cottage.
+You can choose
-who entered via Leadership through DSA will have to select a CCA like all other students entering Sec 1 through PSLE exercise.&nbsp; However, you are expected to develop yourself through the various leadership opportunities, such as being elected to the Student Council.</p>
+any CCA to join if you pass the selection trials for that particular CCA.
+Joining the Student Council is not automatic even if you had come into Swiss Cottage via Leadership DSA.
+There is a selection process for one to become a member of Student Council.</p>
 </td>
 </tr>
 <tr>